 Avoid bedding plants and perennials that die back in the winter.

 Avoid containers.
 These will always be more effort than planting into the ground.
 Because containers need to be densely planted to look good they need an awful lot of watering.
-Missing a few days in mid-summer can decimate the contents.
+Missing a few days during a hot spell in mid-summer can decimate the contents.

-If you plant roses, then use shrub or species types, these are more resistant to disease than others, don't require constant dead-heading and are lower maintenance all round.
+If you plant roses, then use shrub or species types, these are more resistant to disease, don't require constant dead-heading and are lower maintenance all round.
 Avoid "hybrid tea" roses.

 Before you plant anything, clear perennial weeds, Dig them out or apply a weed killer.
 Things will be easier in the long run.